Yinghao-Li/CHMM-ALT/README.md

 We use the argument parsing techniques from the Huggingface `transformers` [repo](https://github.com/huggingface/transformers) in our program.
 It supports the ordinary argument parsing approach from shell inputs as well as parsing from `json` files.

+To try the code, clone this repo or your forked repo into the local machine and follow the instructions below.
+Notice that this repo contains a submodule, which will not be automatically downloaded with `clone`.
+To fetch the submodule content, use `git submodule update --init`.
+When you update your local repo with `git pull`, be sure to run `git submodule update --remote` to get the submodule updates.

 ### Conditional hidden Markov model

-To train and evaluate CHMM, go to `./LabelModel/` and run
+To train and evaluate CHMM, go to `./label_model/` and run
 ```shell
 python chmm_train.py config.json
 ```